pzhaojohnson/RNA2Drawer/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;`Side Padding`: The color of the lines of the tertiary interaction.<br />
 &nbsp;&nbsp;&nbsp;&nbsp;`Side Length`: The color of the lines of the tertiary interaction.

-You can have the caps be on the inner side of a subsequence by making the top padding and side length negative.
+Setting the top padding and side length negative values will draw the caps on the inner sides of the two subsequences of the tertiary interaction.

-When representing a noncanonical base pair as a tertiary interaction, you can set the two subsequences to be the two positions, and choose not to draw the caps over the two positions.
+To represent a noncanonical base pair as a tertiary interaction, set the two subsequences to the two positions to pair.
+Often it is desired to uncheck the option to draw the caps over the two positions.

 ## Saving Your Work